Have questions about your research?

 UCLA Extension students and faculty, alumni, holders of courtesy, access, and fee cards, and members of the general public are not eligible.
 These users should request interlibrary loans through their local public libraries.

-To request an item directly from the UC-wide Melvyl Catalog or a database
+To request an item directly from a database or the UC-wide Melvyl Catalog

-- Melvyl: and choose your home campus, search the catalog, then use the service
+- Melvyl: Choose your home campus, search the catalog, then use the service

-Note: Users can check the status of a request, cancel, and renew by logging in to My ILL Requests.
+Users can check the status of a request and cancel by logging in to My ILL Requests.
 All ILL material is non-renewable.

 Items not owned by UCLA libraries.